 Onwuachi-Willig’s leadership roles include her service on the Grinnell College Alumni Council, including her current role as President.
 She also served as the Chair for AALS Committee on the Recruitment and Retention of Minority Law Teachers and Students for two years, leading the Committee as it drafted and developed an official Statement of Good Practices on the Recruitment and Retention of Minority Law Teachers.
 She also is the founder of the Lutie A. Lytle Black Women Law Faculty Workshop, which has resulted in the production of many books and hundreds of articles and essays by its participants and has assisted dozens of women on the path to tenure.
 Onwuachi-Willig also has served as the Chair of the AALS Minority Groups Section, the AALS Law and Humanities Section, and the AALS Employment Discrimination Section and was Chair of the 2015 AALS Mid-Year Workshop.

 Onwuachi-Willig graduated from Grinnell College, Phi Beta Kappa, and received her J.D. from the University of Michigan, where she was a Clarence Darrow Scholar, a Michigan Law Review Note Editor, and an Associate Editor for the founding issue of the Michigan Journal of Race and Law.
 After law school, she clerked for Chief Judge Solomon Oliver of Northern District of Ohio and U.S. Sixth Circuit Judge Karen Nelson Moore.
-She currently is a Ph.D. candidate in Sociology and African American Studies at Yale University.
+She received her Ph.D. in Sociology and African American Studies from Yale University.
 Onwuachi-Willig is a member of the Ohio and Iowa bars.

 B.A., Grinnell College (1994)

 J.D., University of Michigan School of Law (1997)

 M. Phil., Yale University (2016)